 - Themed weeks and events such as: Anti-Bullying Week, Healthy Relationships Week and British Day

 - Christmas and Leavers Performances

-- Encouraging children to adopt a wide range of roles and responsibilities both within the class and school as a whole (Play Leaders, Class Buddies, Librarians, Senior Librarians, School Council, Prefects, House Captains, Energy Monitors etc…)
+- Encouraging children to adopt a wide range of roles and responsibilities both within the class and school as a whole (Play Leaders, Class Buddies, Librarians, Senior Librarians, School Council, Prefects, House Captains and Energy Monitors)